-A text testimonial has no guarantee but when someone sees a video of a customer sharing his experience, it can’t be ignored.
+A text testimonial can lack context and seem unrelatable, but when someone sees a video of an existing customer sharing their experience, it can’t be ignored.
 This is exactly what the doctor ordered!

 Videos aren’t just engaging but people who watch a video are more likely to buy.
 A study found that 8 out of 10 people have purchased an app after watching a video of it.
 It is a direct representation of a customer’s experience with your brand!

 The best part: Videos give the best ROI according to 52% of the marketing professionals.
-What this means that a video testimonial is most likely to work and give you a decent return on investment.
+In other words, a video testimonial is most likely to work and give you a decent return on investment.

 Video testimonial advertising examples can be hard to find, but here’s are two different examples from Monidor.

 Furthermore, they’ve opted to create a high-quality testimonial video from one of their customers as well.
 They’ve posted this onto their references page.

 Video testimonials can be used on the website, landing pages, as social testimonials, and of course YouTube channels.
 The video, however, needs to be high-quality.

 It needs to be professional with immaculate quality, sound, and direction to be worthy of your testimonial page.
 If you’re wondering how to make video testimonials, here are top 5 things to consider.